-- 1. To find your program, click on the link provided by the Organization above and select the registration form under the word Programs. - Next click on the green Register Now button and scroll, if necessary, to the Create Account/Log In green buttons.
-If this is your first time using Family ID, click Create Account.
-Click Log In, if you already have a Family ID account. - Create your secure Family ID account by entering the account owner First and Last names (parent/guardian), E-mail address and password.
-Select I Agree to the Family ID Terms of Service.
-Click Create Account. - 4.
-You will receive an email with a link to activate your new account.
-(If you don't see the email, check your E-mail filters (spam, junk, etc.)
+- 1. To find your program, click on the link provided above and select the needed registration under the word Programs. - 2.
+Next click on the green Register Now button and scroll, if necessary, to the Create Account/Log In green buttons.
+If this is your first time using FamilyID, click Create Account.
+Click Log In, if you already have a FamilyID account. - 3.
+Create your secure FamilyID account by entering the account owner First and Last names (parent/guardian), email address and password.
+Select I Agree to the FamilyID

+Terms of Service.
+Click Create Account.

-- 5. Click on the link in your activation E-mail, which will log you in to Family ID.com - 6.
+- 4. You will receive an email with a link to activate your new account.
+(If you don't see the email, please check your spam/junk folder. - 5.
+Click on the link in your activation email, which will log your into FamilyID.com - 6.
 Once in the registration form, complete the information requested.
 All fields with a red are required to have an answer. - 7.
 Click the Continue button when your form is complete. - 8.
 Review your registration summary.

-All information is required to be entered into our new online software, Family ID.
+All information is required to be entered into the online software, FamilyID.
 The only forms that can be turned in hard copy are Section 5 & 6.
-The availability to upload these two forms through Family ID (once they have been completed) is available as well.
+The availability to upload these two completed forms into your FamilyID registration is available as well.
+As a third option, the two forms can be emailed to the athletic secretary.